Clinically reviewed by Dr. Lindsey Arnold, MD and Megan May, Pharmacist

-If you are under the age of 45, you may have a higher risk if:
+If you’re under 45 years old, you may have a higher breast cancer risk if:

-- You have changes in certain breast cancer genes (BRCA1 and BRCA2).
+- You or your close relatives have changes in specific breast cancer genes (BRCA1 and BRCA2).

 - You were treated with radiation therapy to your breast or chest as a child or young adult.

-- Knowing how your breasts normally look and feel.
-If you notice a change in the size or shape of your breast, feel pain in your breast, have nipple discharge other than breast milk (including blood) or other symptoms, talk to a doctor right away.
-How to Perform a Breast Self-Exam.
+Being vigilant is very important.
+Be aware that breast lumps are often benign (meaning they are not cancerous), but only your doctor can make that determination.
+If you notice a change in the size or shape of your breast, feel pain in your breast, have nipple discharge other than breast milk (including blood) or have other symptoms, contact your doctor right away.

 Learning about breast cancer detection and diagnosis is also a good idea.